willpeixoto/secrets-extension/README.md

 # secrests-extension
-Extension to be used in lambda projects to call secrests manager in the WARM fase
+Extension to be used in lambda projects to call secrests manager in the WARM time